-In order to promote environmental initiatives within Mazda’s scope of certification, the Company has developed the following environmental policy.
+In order to promote environmental initiatives within the ISO 14001 scope of certification, the Company has implemented the Mazda Environmental Policy.

 ENVIRONMENTAL MANEGEMENT